 The investment in the development of highly breathable and comfortable products, based on the easy-care concept, results in the creation of one of the most innovative and respected Riopele brands - Çeramica.

 After obtaining a quality certification, Riopele invests in its environmental and safety certification by implementing business practices that promote sustainable development and the responsible use of natural resources.

 The world trade liberalization in textiles and clothing, which breaks down barriers and generates a global competitive environment, aggravates the internal crisis that Riopele had been facing, made worse by the death of José da Costa Oliveira.
 So, the company experiences a leadership transition.

 In an extremely adverse economic and financial context, with the added responsibility of protecting the Riopele legacy, José Alexandre Oliveira, the founder's grandson and José da Costa Oliveira's son, takes over the presidency of the Board of Directors.

 Riopele professionalizes its management bodies, enhances its teams and implements an integrated management system, while adjusting its installed capacity to focus its activity on fabric manufacturing.
-With a clear emphasis on customer satisfaction, Riopele adjust its value proposal and promotes the creation of several partnerships.
+With a clear emphasis on customer satisfaction, Riopele adjusts its value proposal and promotes the creation of several partnerships.

 The Nano.Smart R&D project - the result of a partnership between Riopele, the CITEVE (Technological Centre for the Textile and Clothing Industries of Portugal), the CeNTI (Centre for Nanotechnology and Smart Materials) and the Faculty of Sciences of the University of Porto - is launched with the goal of developing smart textile structures and functional coatings at the nanoscopic scale for new fabric collections.
 This project culminated with the registration of the Çeramica Clean trademark.